This form is to collect information to help plan for your stay in hotel quarantine.

 You will be provided with three meals with drinks and three snacks a day that meet your reasonable dietary requirements.

 - additional food from authorised food delivery services

 - alcohol from your accommodation provider.

 You cannot cook your own meals while in quarantine accommodation.

-If you test positive for coronavirus (COVID-19) you will be required to stay in quarantine accommodation for the remainder of your quarantine period but will be moved to a health hotel.
+If you test positive for COVID-19 you will be required to stay in quarantine accommodation for the remainder of your quarantine period but, will be moved to a health hotel.

-You will not be able to leave quarantine until you have been medically cleared by the Department of Health and Human Services.
+You will not be able to leave quarantine until you have been medically cleared by the Department of Health.

 When you are medically cleared, you will be able to organise travel to your primary residence or, if you are travelling interstate or overseas, back to the airport.